-Her vital network of theatre collaborators encourages, questions and sustains her playwriting.
-The premiere production of First Farewell at Argenta Community Theater received a positive review in the Arkansas Democrat-Gazette in 2011, because it was well produced.
-The commissioned children’s play “Lost My Shoe to a Wallaroo,” was presented by Hendrix College Players to appreciative student audiences in 2013.
-Exciting work has begun on her current commission: a stage adaptation of the classic film Mrs. Miniver, which will premiere at Argenta Community Theater in July, 2015.
+Her local network of theatre collaborators sustains her playwriting.
+The premiere production of First Farewell at Argenta Community Theater (ACT) was reviewed positively in the Arkansas Democrat-Gazette in 2011.
+The commissioned children’s play “Lost My Shoe to a Wallaroo,” was presented by Hendrix College Players to elementary students in 2013.
+ACT commissioned her to write the premiere stage adaptation of the classic film Mrs. Miniver, which played ten sold out performances in July, 2015.
 She has adapted A Christmas Carol from Charles Dickens’s novel for ACT, to run Dec.
 13-23, 2017.
 (See “News” tab for details.)

 Goss is a member of the Dramatists Guild, the Theatre Communications Group and Playwrights Center.